Loneliness and Mental Health

 What Happens to Our Brains Without Belonging

 On a neurological level, connection and regulation are one and the same.
-When we feel safe with others, our nervous system is calm, our heart rates are slow and steady, cortisol levels drop, and the body resides in a state of rest and repair.
-This is the sweet spot where healing is actually possible.
+When we feel safe with others, our nervous system is calm.
+Our heart rates are slow and steady, cortisol levels drop, and the body resides in a state of rest and repair.
+This is the sweet spot where healing is possible.

-When we are isolated, disconnected and the chest pounding throb returns, our nervous system shifts to high alert, we become dysregulated, hypervigilant, anxious, avoidant, and exhausted.
+When we are isolated and disconnected, that chest-pounding throb returns.
+Our nervous system shifts to high alert.
+We become dysregulated, hypervigilant, anxious, avoidant, and exhausted.
 Prolonged periods or frequent exposure to this state literally changes the brain.
-Not just how we think and feel, but physically changes the structure of our brain.
-Parts of the brain associated with empathy and flexibility shrink in size and parts wired for fear and survival increase in size.
-It is important to note that this is not a weakness or a character flaw, it’s neuroscience.
-The good news; it’s reversible!
+It alters not just how we think and feel, but also the physical structure of our brain.
+Parts associated with empathy and flexibility shrink, while those wired for fear and survival increase.
+It’s important to note that this is not a weakness or a character flaw; it’s neuroscience.
+The good news?
+It’s reversible!

 We Heal in the Village